 Functional-style scoping, let-binding which makes it a fully featured differentiable language

 Ability to allow the user to mix the two programming styles

-Lower to a hardware specific compiler.
-After selecting an optimized configuration based on the tuning step, the model is then lowered to a representation expected by the target compiler for the hardware platform.
-This is the final code generation phase with the intention of producing an optimized model that can be deployed into production.
-TVM supports a number of different compiler backends including:
+Lower to Tensor Intermediate Representation (TIR), TVM’s low-level intermediate representation.
+After selecting the optimal configurations based on the tuning step, each TE subgraph is lowered to TIR and be optimized by low-level optimization passes.
+Next, the optimized TIR is lowered to the target compiler of the hardware platform.
+This is the final code generation phase to produce an optimized model that can be deployed into production.
+TVM supports several different compiler backends including:

 LLVM, which can target arbitrary microprocessor architecture including standard x86 and ARM processors, AMDGPU and NVPTX code generation, and any other platform supported by LLVM.

 Embedded and specialized targets, which are implemented through TVM’s Bring Your Own Codegen (BYOC) framework.

 Compile down to machine code.
 At the end of this process, the compiler-specific generated code can be lowered to machine code.